gloveboxes/AltairEverywhere/README.md

 Navigate to the [Altair 8800 Project Wiki](https://github.com/gloveboxes/Altair8800.Emulator.UN-X/wiki) and read the complete documentation.

-## What will you learn
+What will you learn about:

 - Safe low-level machine and assembly programming.
 - Software development in BASIC and C.
 - Programming the Altair 8800 emulator with the virtual front panel.
 - How to extend the Intel 8080 input/output ports to integrate with cloud services.
-- Pain-free development of cross-platform Azure connected apps written in C/C++.
+- Weather and pollution cloud services
 - Azure services, including IoT, Stream Analytics, Anomaly detection.

 ## Altair 8800 history